 3. Make a Plan

-Unless you’re a pro at holding online trainings and meetings, having a careful plan is the key to a smooth event.
+Unless you’re a pro at holding online training and meetings, having a careful plan is the key to a smooth event.
 A project plan helps you assign tasks, collaborate with others, increase engagement, and remove stress for everyone.
 Even if you’re the only one holding your online event, you should plot out the sequence of events and when they should happen.

-At a minimum, include these main categories in an elearning project plan, including task, milestone, and person responsible.
+At a minimum, include these main categories in an e-learning project plan, including task, milestone, and person responsible.
 Here are some example categories for an online training event:

 - Text or content writing